Code-Institute-Submissions/martinjohnson26-Milestone3/README.md

  - As a user, I want to be able to find sporting jargons and what they mean
  - As a user, i want to add my sporting jargons and descriptions
  - As a user, I want to edit my sporting jargons and descriptions
- - As a user, I want to be able to contact the site owner and ask for more information

  - As site owner, I want to build a database of sporting jargons and descriptions
  - As site owner, I want to site users to register with the site and add there own sporting jargons and descriptions
  - As site owner, I want to have full control of the content of the database